It’s commonly said that the Greeks talked about two kinds of knowledge…

-But there’s a third kind, a sort of wisdom corollary, they didn’t have access to but you do: refrigerator wisdom.
+But there’s a third kind of knowledge, one the Greeks absolutely didn’t have access to… but you do: refrigerator wisdom.

 The following fits in that category.